dannyphan2000/pwa-kit/packages/pwa-kit-extension-sdk/README.md

 ### Build Tools

-This SDK consists of both Webpack and Babel plugins/loaders that are use to integrate Application Extensions support in the the PWA-Kit platform.
+This SDK consists of both Webpack and Babel plugins/loaders that are used to integrate Application Extensions support in the PWA-Kit platform.
 These are pre-integrated in version 4.x and you will not have to interact with these plugins directly.

 #### Plugins 🔌